malkhodari/LENSPITAL/README.md

 ## What's next for LENSPITAL
 - Further development on the prototype
 - Enhancing its features to simplify the integration of the healthcare sector within social media
+- Ensure HIPAA-compliance for data storage
+- Hash/Secure the User Identity
+- Find Non-Vendor Locked APIs for Healthcare Data for Connecting Smart Devices
+- POC/Pilot Study with Patients and Doctors to See Real-Life Value

 ## Team Members
 - Jayroop Ramesh | Department of Computer Science, University of Oxford • jayroop.ramesh@reuben.ox.ac.uk
 - Mohanad Alkhodari | Radcliffe Department of Medicine, University of Oxford • mohanad.alkhodari@rdm.ox.ac.uk

 ![image](https://user-images.githubusercontent.com/62998803/201515984-710bfe1c-53fb-4d00-8a89-659bf23ff522.png)
-## To-Do
-- Further development on the Prototype (i.e translate UI/UX into functioning plugin)
-- Ensure HIPAA-compliance for data storage
-- Hash/Secure the User Identity
-- Find Non-Vendor Locked APIs for Healthcare Data for Connecting Smart Devices
-- POC/Pilot Study with Patients and Doctors to See Real-Life Value